A cyber incident response plan prepares an organization with best practices when responding to an incident

 • Does proper implementation of the policy and procedures require more employee training?

-1. Conduct an enterprise-wide risk assessment to identify the likelihood vs. severity of risks in key areas.
+1. Conduct an enterprise-wide risk assessment to identify the likelihood vs. severity of cyber risks in key areas.
 Make sure your risk assessment is current.

 2. Identify key team members and stakeholders.